Multi-agent orchestration is partly a token economics pattern.

 Token cost shows up in concrete ways: rate limits, token caps, included usage running out, and higher subscription tiers.
-It also shows up when every part of a workflow uses a frontier model.
+It also shows up when every part of a workflow uses a frontier model, large context, and high reasoning by default.

-The expensive pattern is asking one strong model to carry every part of the work at one level of intelligence and reasoning.
+The expensive pattern is asking one strong model to carry every part of the work at one level of intelligence.

 For a solo builder, the question becomes: